Vishalsnw/What_APK/README.md

 ### Option 1: Using GitHub Actions (Recommended) ✅

-This project includes a **verified and tested** GitHub Actions workflow that automatically builds the APK:
+This project includes a **verified and tested** GitHub Actions workflow that automatically builds signed release APKs:

 1. **Push to GitHub**: Push this code to a GitHub repository
 2. **Automatic Build**: The workflow triggers on push/PR to main/master/develop branches